abs2000/ROS_Beginner_Teaching_Materials/Installing Linux.md

 To use either of these methosd you will need:
 1) Your PC.
 2) A USB stick with a minimum storage of 4 GB (Check on USB or through PC).
-3) A bootable software, we personally recommend **Rufus** - this can be found by following this link: https://rufus.ie/en/ and selecting the latest stable version to download.
+3) A bootable software, we personally recommend **Rufus** - follow this [Rufus install](https://rufus.ie/en/) link and select the latest stable version to download.

 ![Rufus_download](Linux_guide_pics/Rufus_download.PNG)